 If you want a two-for-one deal, head to the Arts-et-Metiers museum in the third arrondissement.
-There’s a Liberty replica right out the front of the building.
+There’s a Liberty replica right out the front of the building (well, not anymore… it’s on loan to the US).
 And if you head inside the museum, there’s another perched atop a display in the centre of the main hall.

 You can find a 1:1 scale replica of the Flame of Liberty above the entrance to the Pont de l’Alma bridge on the Right Bank.
 The replica has become an unofficial memorial to Princess Diana, who died in the tunnel below.

-So there you have it, five replicas and one flame replica.
+So there you have it, eight replicas and one flame replica.
 But wait, there’s more!